P | Portrait | Portrait medallion

 The scroll represents the type called "scrolls with portrait medallions" that are lavishly decorated and illustrated megillot produced in a mixed technique in which decorative border is printed as a copper engraving and the Hebrew text of the Book of Esther is penned by a scribe.
 It features decorative medallions placed in upper margins, above the text panels, containing busts of the Esther story protagonists except for the last one where a Hebrew inscription is placed.
 The roundels are surrounded by acanthus leaves.
 The decorative scheme opens with a panel containing several illustrations from the Esther story; the central panel is designed for the benedictions that in this exemplar are inscribed in a decorative inner frame.
 In a rectangular panel, directly above, the Hebrew words ברכת מגילה - "blessings for the Megillah" are printed.
 The text is written in regular rectangular columns enclosed in frames and separated by pillars formed of a variety of motifs such as trees, flowers, acanthus leaves, heads of angels, and architectural elements.
 The letters of the initial word are large and decorated with a filigree ornament; additionally, every letter is placed in a separate frame; similar letters in the last column can be found.
 Lower margins are filled with figurative scenes that chronicle the Book of Esther's narrative or allude to midrashim and other sources.
 They are separated by the octagons (placed beneath the decorative pillars) filled mainly with land- and seascapes, most likely with no direct relation to the Purim story.
 The scroll ends with five full representations of the Esther story protagonists holding oval shields that in this exemplar are filled with Hebrew inscriptions.
 The panel above them is narrower than other panels; it contains a blessing after the Megillah reading that is followed by a liturgical poem for Purim.
 Two narrow pieces of parchment are added to the beginning and end of the manuscript.

-The scroll is formed of 4 sheets containing 16 columns of text and two additional benediction panels at the beginning and the end of the manuscript.
-Columns include 27, 28, or 30 lines of the text, except for col. 1 with 20 lines and an initial word that is written in a separate line, and col. 14 with 11 lines divided into two parts.
+The scroll is formed of 4 sheets containing a total of 16 columns of text and two additional benediction panels at the beginning and the end of the manuscript.
+Columns include 27, 28, or 30 lines of text, except for col. 1 with 20 lines and the initial word that is written in a separate line, and col. 14 with 11 lines divided into two half-columns.

-Every sheet comprises 4 columns of the text and the last sheet contains additionally the benediction panel.
+Every sheet comprises 4 columns of the text.

 The text is inscribed in the Hebrew square script with tagin, in brown ink, on the flesh side of parchment membranes.